Law and Government Organization & Leadership (JD/MS)

 - Senate Finance Committee

-The full-time, semester-long externship experience in Washington, D.C., provides 11 credits toward the GOAL degree.
-During the externship, you will secure 5 additional credits.
-These 5 credits may go toward the Juris Doctor degree.
+The full-time, semester-long externship experience in Washington, DC, provides 11 credits toward the GOAL degree.
+During the externship, you will secure five (5) additional credits.
+These five credits may go toward the Juris Doctor degree.
 All externships are non-paid unless extraordinary circumstances present themselves.

 The GOAL program prepares law students to be leaders in governmental agencies or legislative bodies at both the state and federal levels.
 The program offers a bridge between theory and practice and provides graduates with: